Av3nirr/EvoliumMainRepo/README.md

 Want to add new features to EvoPlugin or fix bugs yourself ?
 You can edit the code, by doing the following *four* things:

 1. Download EvoPlugin's source code and put it somewhere.
-We recommend you use something called Git if you already know how to use it, but you can also just download a .zip file (https://github.com/Palmuss/EvoliumRepo/archive/refs/heads/main.zip).
+We recommend you use something called Git if you already know how to use it, but [you can also just download a .zip file](https://github.com/Palmuss/EvoliumRepo/archive/refs/heads/main.zip).
 (If you plan on contributing the changes, you will need to figure out Git.)
 2. Install any version of Java greater than or equal to 17.
 3. Open terminal / command prompt / bash and navigate to the directory where you put the source code.